Below is our latest Terms of Business Agreement (last updated on 19th February 2019).

 YOU ARE DEEMED TO HAVE ACCEPTED THESE TERMS OF BUSINESS UNLESS YOU ADVISE US OTHERWISE WITHIN 7 DAYS OF RECEIPT.

 ABOUT US – We are authorised and regulated by the Financial Conduct Authority (FCA).
 Our Firm Reference Number is 300777.
-We are permitted to arrange, advise on, deal as an agent of insurers and clients and assist in claims handling with respect to non-investment insurance policies.
-You can check these details on the Financial Services Register accessible from https://register.fca.org.uk/ or by contacting the FCA Consumer Helpline on 0800 111 6768.
+We are permitted to arrange, advise on, deal as an agent of insurers and clients and assist in claims handling in respect of non-investment insurance policies.
+You can check these details online using the Financial Services Register at https://register.fca.org.uk/ or by contacting the Financial Conduct Authority Consumer Helpline on 0800 111 6768.
 We are also authorised by the FCA for consumer credit broking and act exclusively for one lender.

 YOUR DUTY OF DISCLOSURE – Consumers: You must take reasonable care not to make a misrepresentation to the insurer.
 This means that all the answers you give and statements you make as part of your insurance application, including at renewal and when an amendment to your policy is required, should be honest and accurate.
 If you deliberately or carelessly misinform the insurers, this could mean that part of or all of a claim may not be paid.